 I started by taking one of the photos she sent me and creating a blank slate:

 It’s important to know how my client wants the room to function.
 She shared that she definitely wanted a twin bed, dresser, toy storage, and a full-length mirror if space permitted.
-She wanted to leave the ceiling fan and blind as is but add light blocking curtains.
+She wanted to leave the ceiling fan and blinds as is but add light blocking curtains.
 Her little boy loves cars, superheroes, and the color blue, so I wanted to incorporate this while still making it a space he can grow into for years to come.

 We worked together to find pieces she loved and ended up with this finished toddler boy bedroom design.
 I mean, come on…! *all the heart eyes*

 SHOP THIS POST

 I chose this solid wood Jenny Lind bed because, not only is it beautiful but they are known for how well they are made.
 Once I saw this black one was back in stock, I had to add it!
 The sheets (which aren’t pictured but are linked) are so stinkin’ cute and tie in perfect with this reversible GAP Home comforter.
 The black floating shelves are perfect for displaying his favorite books, which he can cozy up and read in his little reading nook.

 These super affordable cubbies and baskets provide the hidden toy storage she’s looking for, and I incorporated his love of cars with these adorable watercolor prints and a fleece throw blanket. *Note: Cubbies like this are my favorite for kids rooms!
 They are a simple way to tidy up inevitable mess!